DIGNITARY VISITS TO CAMPUS

 Presenting an official university gift

 The Chancellor may recommend his role be conducted by another appropriate university official of his designation.
-The Office of Special Events and Protocol will advise on the appropriate protocol.UCLA Dignitary Gifts.
+Special Events and Protocol will advise on the appropriate protocol.UCLA Dignitary Gifts.

 3. Event Expenses